6502ts/6502.ts/doc/stellerator.md

 emulator.

 Stellerator is tested and works fine on current versions of Chrome, Firefox and Safari.
-Microsoft Edge works, but performace is abysmal.
 Performance is best in Chrome and Safari, Firefox may lag on DPC+ cartridges.

 The emulator runs at full speed (approximately 3.5 MHz / 60 FPS in NTSC mode)